 The seminars, training programmes and symposiums conducted will be presided by Hon’ble judges, law deans and members of the Bar from countries across the world.

-This initiative if implemented properly will widen the horizons and open up an array of opportunities offering a national platform to the young legal professions to learn and gain advanced skills from the prominent legal luminaries from India and abroad.
+This initiative if implemented in form and content will widen horizons and open up an array of opportunities offering a national platform to the young legal professions to learn and gain advanced skills from the prominent legal luminaries from India and abroad.
 It will greatly aid in the dispensation of law and justice.
-The research is unquestionably aid in the advancement of legal studies in India.
+The research will unquestionably aid in the advancement of legal studies in India.

-Having said this BCI also should seriously re-consider its recent controversial decision to scrap 1 year LLM, when 1 year LLM is practice generally all over the world.
-There is no sound reason to withdraw 1 LLM.
+Having said that, the BCI should seriously reconsider its recent controversial decision to scrap 1 year LLM, when 1 year LLM is a practice all over the world.
+There is no sound reason to withdraw the 1-year LLM.
 It is not supported by any data or study.

 Ritesh Samartha | Research Intern | EduLegaL